gludington/conditional-visibility/wiki/tutorial.md

 6) Check if the source token has the active effect `blinded` active, if is true, you cannot see anything and return false.

+  - 6.1) Check for blinded override effect avoid the blinded condition.

 7) If not 'condition' are present on the target token return true (nothing to check).

    ~~- 7.1) Auto passive perception check if module setting `autoPassivePerception` is enabled~~